openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

  - Locking (or performing other partialized identity-sensitive operations) on instances of primitive wrappers will raise an exception;
- - Code that depends invoking the (deprecated) constructors of primitive wrappers, rather than using the preferred `valueOf` factories, will require remediation;
+ - Code that depends on invoking the (deprecated) constructors of primitive wrappers, rather than using the preferred `valueOf` factories, will require remediation;
  - Comparison of `x.getClass()` to `Integer.class`, or to the class literal for